Marianas History Conference 2025

 One Archipelago, Many Stories: Weaving Stories of Land & Lineage

-Presented by the University of Guam and Humanities Guåhan in partnership with Guampedia, Guam Preservation Trust, and the Northern Marianas Humanities Council
+Presented by the University of Guam and Humanities Guåhan in partnership with Guampedia, Guam Preservation Trust, the Northern Marianas Humanities Council, the Department of Chamorro Affairs, and the Guam Museum.

 Dates: August 29–31, 2025